rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Random Forest builds multiple decision trees using bootstrapped samples of the data and combines their predictions through majority voting for classification or averaging for regression.

+**Cost Function**: The cost function typically used in Random Forest is the Gini impurity or entropy for classification, and Mean Squared Error (MSE) for regression.

 **Example**: Detecting malware by combining the predictions of multiple decision trees trained on different subsets of file features.

 ##### Bootstrap Aggregating (Bagging)
 **When to Use**: Use Bagging for reducing the variance of high-variance models.

 **How It Works**: Bagging trains multiple instances of the same model on different subsets of the data and combines their predictions to improve stability and accuracy.

+**Cost Function**: The cost function used in Bagging depends on the base model, commonly Gini impurity or entropy for classification, and Mean Squared Error (MSE) for regression.

 **Example**: Enhancing the detection of network intrusions by aggregating the predictions of multiple anomaly detection models.